Together-Java/ModernJava/src/hash_maps/reference_based_identity.md

         // Car C is a distinct object with its own identity var carC = new LivingRaceCar(10);

-        // Car C therefore only equal itself
+        // Car C therefore will only equal itself
-        // Car A and B will equal eachother IO.println("A.equals(A): " + carA.equals(carA));
+        // Car A and B will equal each other IO.println("A.equals(A): " + carA.equals(carA));
         IO.println("A.equals(B): " + carA.equals(carB));
         IO.println("A.equals(C): " + carA.equals(carC));